 From asthma to chronic obstructive pulmonary disease (COPD), there are a variety of conditions that can affect the lungs.
-Wheezing or general shortness of breath may be signs that the lungs are not functioning exactly as they should be.
-When patients exhibit signs of lung problems, doctors may order tests to assess lung function.
+Wheezing or general shortness of breath may be signs that the lungs aren’t functioning exactly as they should be.
+If you exhibit signs of lung problems, your doctor may order tests to assess lung function.

 Lung diffusion testing is designed to test how well your lungs allow oxygen and carbon dioxide to pass in and out of your blood.
 This process is called diffusion.

-When we breathe, we inhale air containing oxygen through the nose and mouth.
-This air travels down the trachea (windpipe) into the lungs.
-Once in the lungs, the air travels through a series of smaller and smaller structures.
+When you breathe, you inhale air containing oxygen through your nose and mouth.
+This air travels down your trachea, or windpipe, and into your lungs.
+Once in the lungs, the air travels through a series of increasingly smaller structures called bronchioles.
 It eventually reaches tiny sacs called alveoli.

-From the alveoli, the oxygen from the air you breathe enters your blood in nearby vessels.
-This is oxygen diffusion.
-Once the blood is oxygenated, it carries this oxygen throughout the body.
+From the alveoli, the oxygen from the air you breathe enters your blood in nearby blood vessels.
+This is a process called oxygen diffusion.
+Once your blood is oxygenated, it carries oxygen throughout your body.

-Another form of diffusion is when blood containing carbon dioxide travels back to the lungs.
-The carbon dioxide is taken from the blood and expelled through exhalation.
-This is carbon dioxide diffusion.
+Another form of diffusion occurs when blood containing carbon dioxide travels back to your lungs.
+The carbon dioxide moves from your blood to your alveoli.
+It’s then expelled through exhalation.
+This is a process called carbon dioxide diffusion.

-Lung diffusion testing can analyze both oxygen and carbon dioxide diffusion.
+Lung diffusion testing can be used to analyze both oxygen and carbon dioxide diffusion.

-Lung diffusion testing is typically used by doctors to assess people who have lung disease or to help diagnose such diseases.
+Doctors typically use lung diffusion testing to assess people who have lung disease or to help diagnose such diseases.
 Proper assessment and diagnosis is essential for providing the optimal treatment.

-If you show symptoms of lung disease, this is one test that may be used to analyze how your lungs are functioning.
-Also, if you are undergoing treatment for lung disease, your doctor may order this test from time to time to monitor the diseases progress and how treatment is working.
+If you show symptoms of lung disease, lung diffusion testing may be used to analyze how your lungs are functioning.
+Also, if you’re undergoing treatment for lung disease, your doctor may order this test from time to time to monitor the disease’s progress and how well your treatment is working.

-Your doctor may advise you to take certain measures to prepare for a lung diffusion test.
-These instructions typically include:
+Before the test, your doctor may ask you to take certain steps to prepare for a lung diffusion test.
+You may be asked to:

-- not using a bronchodilator or other type of inhaled medication prior to testing
+- avoid using a bronchodilator or other inhaled medications prior to testing

-- avoiding eating a large amount of food before the test
+- avoid eating a large amount of food before the test

-- not smoking for several hours before the test
+- avoid smoking for several hours before the test

 - A mouthpiece will be placed around your mouth.
 It will fit snugly.
 Your doctor will place clips on your nose to prevent you from breathing through your nostrils.

-- You will take a breath of air.
-This air will have a tiny (and safe) amount of carbon monoxide.
+- You’ll take a breath of air.
+This air will contain a tiny, and safe, amount of carbon monoxide.

-- You will hold this air for a count of 10.
+- You’ll hold this air for a count of 10 or so.

-- You will quickly exhale the air you are holding in your lungs.
+- You’ll quickly exhale the air you’re holding in your lungs.

 - This air will be collected and analyzed.

-This is a very safe and straightforward procedure.
-A lung diffusion test does not involve any serious risk.
-It is a quick procedure and should not cause most people any significant pain or discomfort.
+Lung diffusion testing is a very safe and straightforward procedure.
+A lung diffusion test doesn’t involve any serious risk.
+It’s a quick procedure and shouldn’t cause most people any significant pain or discomfort.

-Most likely, there will not be any adverse side effects after the test is complete.
+Most likely, you won’t experience any negative side effects after the test is complete.

-This test looks at how much of a certain gas is inhaled and how much is present in the air you exhale.
-Usually, the lab will use carbon monoxide (or another “tracer” gas) to determine your diffusion capacity.
+This test looks at how much of a certain gas you inhale and how much is present in the air you exhale.
+Usually, the lab will use carbon monoxide, or another “tracer” gas, to determine your lungs’ ability to diffuse gases.

-The lab will consider two things when determining the results of the test: the amount of carbon monoxide that was originally in the inhaled air and the amount in the air that was exhaled.
+The lab will consider two things when determining the results of the test: The amount of carbon monoxide that you originally inhaled and the amount that you exhaled.

-If there is far less carbon monoxide in the exhaled sample, it indicates that a large amount diffused from the lungs into the blood.
+If there’s far less carbon monoxide in the exhaled sample, it indicates that a large amount of the gas was diffused from your lungs into your blood.
 This is a sign of robust lung function.
-If the amount in the two samples is similar, the diffusing capacity of the lungs is limited.
+If the amount in the two samples is similar, the diffusing capacity of your lungs is limited.

 Test results are variable, and what’s considered “normal” will vary from person to person.
-Your doctor will need to consider a number of factors to decide whether results suggest problems with lung function.
-Factors include:
+Your doctor will need to consider a number of factors to decide whether your test results suggest problems with lung function, including:

-- whether the patient is a man or a woman
+- whether you’re a man or a woman

-- the amount of hemoglobin in the patient’s blood
+- the amount of hemoglobin in your blood

-If a doctor determines that diffusion is not occurring at the level it should be, there may be a number of causes.
+If your doctor determines that your lungs aren’t diffusing gas at the level they should be, there may be a number of causes.
 The following conditions may lead to abnormal results:

 - lung tissue loss or severe scarring